 If City officers fail to satisfy this requirement, the Council, on request in writing from the Mayor, may make an appropriation for a department's current expenses to an amount sufficient to cover the minimum necessary expenses of the affected department until the appropriation ordinance is in force, or may borrow such money as may be necessary therefor.
-Commented [DLH24]: Assistant Attorney General is concerned no legal authority for this provision.

-5.1076 Transfers and Supplemental Appropriations
+5.1076Transfers and Supplemental Appropriations

-After adoption of the annual budget and appropriations ordinance, and upon at least one week's notice by means established by ordinance to achieve widespread dissemination to the public, the Council, is in an ordinance supported by at least five (5) Council members, may amend such ordinance to authorize the transfer of an unused balance appropriated for one purpose to another purpose, or to appropriate available revenues not previously appropriated.
+After adoption of the annual budget and appropriations ordinance, and upon at least one week's notice by means established by ordinance to achieve widespread dissemination to the public, the Council, is-in an ordinance supported by at least five (5) Council members, may amend such ordinance to authorize the transfer of an unused balance appropriated for one purpose to another purpose, or to appropriate available revenues not previously appropriated.